 Epilepsy is a complex condition characterized by recurrent seizures or disruptions in the brain’s normal electrical activity.
 Though most people can lead normal lives, specialized epilepsy treatment is recommended to ensure optimal control of symptoms.

-We're also the first center in New Jersey to evaluate epilepsy patients using magnetoencephalography (MEG) – a noninvasive procedure that uses precise sensors to detect and record the magnetic fields associated with electrical activity in the brain – and the first to perform robotic-assisted stereo-electroencephalography (SEEG) using the ROSA® Brain.
+We're also the first center in New Jersey to evaluate epilepsy patients using magnetoencephalography (MEG) – a noninvasive procedure that precisely detects and records the magnetic fields associated with electrical activity in the brain – and the first to perform robotic-assisted stereo-electroencephalography (SEEG) using the ROSA® Brain.

 Pediatric Epilepsy Monitoring

 Although an epilepsy diagnosis can be made at any age, most patients develop symptoms as adolescents between the ages of 13 and 16.
 For that reason, we offer pediatric epilepsy monitoring at Goryeb Children’s Hospital's Division of Child Neurology and Developmental Medicine.
 Our epilepsy specialists collaborate with pediatric neurosurgeons, epileptologists, and other pediatric subspecialists to tailor a treatment plan that’s best for the child.
 Once these patients reach adulthood, their care is seamlessly transferred to our epilepsy center at Atlantic Neuroscience Institute.